(Warning: big spoilers for the movie Free Guy )

 The final crisis happens, and it’s well-written but typical for this genre of movie.
 There are some hilarious moments.

 But it’s after the crisis is over that something important happens.
 Millie meets Guy, rebooted into their restarted version of Life, Itself (along with a lot of the NPCs from Free City who are now evolving and free to be themselves).
-Guy and Millie have a conversation.
+Guy and Millie need to have a conversation.

 But Millie can’t start it.
 So Guy says: